Aucklanders get together to create Black Lives Matter mural in Devonport

 A group of Aucklanders have created a Black Lives Matter mural in Devonport to "ignite the conversation" about racism in the community.

-Devonport resident Dilan Jorgia told the Herald that he and his friends Ishtar Geange, Renee Price, Cameron Yaxley spent Sunday night chalking up the artwork on Victoria Rd.
+Devonport resident Dilan Jogia told the Herald that he and his friends Ishtar Geange, Renee Price, Cameron Yaxley spent Sunday night chalking up the artwork on Victoria Rd.

 Stark words such as "Black Lives Matter", "your silence is violence" and "white privilege is real" can be seen plastered along the wall in the Devonport.